What is a Business Voicemail Service?

 This document has discussed the reality that voicemail is often tied to a broader phone system.

-Voicemail is one of the prominent, expected features businesses will find when they compare phone systems.
+A VoIP voicemail service is one of the prominent, expected features businesses will find when they compare phone systems.
 Their comparisons will also lead them to a number of ways in which voicemail is tied to other mainstay phone system features.

 Incoming Call Handling